diagrid-labs/catalyst-pizza-demo/README.md

 1. Run `vercel build` to build the website and the serverless functions.

 #### Diagrid Catalyst

+Diagrid Catalyst is Dapr-as-a-Service which enables developers to use the Dapr APIs like workflow, pub/sub messaging, service invocation, and state management from anywhere.
+Diagrid also has managed resources for state management, pub/sub messaging, and workflow.

+ The Diagrid CLI is used to configure the resources and run the .NET services locally.

 1. Open another terminal in the root of the repository and use the Diagrid CLI to login to Diagrid: